production-ig-divider

 Inosensu (イノセンス)

-This time it’s Batou’s turn to be the main protagonist.
-His job in this excellent movie is to uncover the Truth behind a bot-making corporation called LOCUS SOLUS whose sexbots have been going crazy.
-This one has much less nudity than the first, incidentally.
-BEAUTIFUL animation, and haunting music combine with the intriguing story to make this a superb anime experience.
+This time it’s Batou’s turn to be the main protagonist as the Major is conspicuously absent.
+His job in this excellent movie is to uncover the truth behind a bot-making corporation called LOCUS SOLUS whose sexbots have been going crazy and killing people.
+Even with the more suggestive plot, this one has much less nudity than its predecessor.
+Beautiful animation and haunting music combine with the intriguing philosophical story to make Innocence a superb anime experience.
 Try and catch the Blu-ray version if you can, you’ll be floored!
-I cannot recommend this movie enough.
+I cannot recommend this movie enough, it currently ranks as my all-time favourite anime film.

 Ghost in the Shell 2.0 (2008)